Discover more from Weekend Wisdom - Dan Isaacman

 The Answer, if someone asks you if x is a good idea, is "No".

 Don't get me wrong.
-It does feel good when someone comes to confide and discuss—the little gratification of feeling wise enough to be trusted with an important life decision.
+It does feel good when someone confides in us.
+The gratification can be toxic.

 Being asked for advice is a trap.